-Absolute Magnitudes and Distance
+Introduction: Absolute Magnitudes and Distance

-In an earlier lab, you learned about the technique of $Trigonometric\ Parallax$, which allows astronomers to measure the distance to relatively nearby stars in a completely assumption-free way.
+In an earlier lab, you learned about the technique of Trigonometric Parallax, which allows astronomers to measure the distance to relatively nearby stars in a completely assumption-free way.
 This is important because accurate distances are needed to determine many intrinsic stellar properties.
-For example, if we know the distance d and measure the apparent brightness d of a star, then we can compute its intrinsic luminosity d from the inverse-square law formula relating these three quantities:
+For example, if we know the distance d and measure the apparent brightness b of a star, then we can compute its intrinsic luminosity L from the inverse-square law formula relating these three quantities: